iaminsleep/ExpenseCalculator/README.md

-# Приложение "Калькулятор расходов" на React JS
+# The "Expense Calculator" application on React JS

-Удобное приложение для быстрого подсчёта расходов
+Convenient application for quick calculation of expenses

-### Особенности
+### Features
-- авторизация через Github
+- authorization via Github
-- все транзакции сохраняются в realtime базу данных и подгружаются при каждом входе в приложение
+- all transactions are saved to the realtime database and loaded every time you log in to the application
-- минималистичный дизайн, который не будет напрягать глаза ночью
+- minimalistic design that won't strain your eyes at night

-### Хостинг
+### Hosting
-Приложение использует хостинг от Firebase с SSL-сертификатом</br>
+The application uses Firebase hosting with an SSL certificate</br>
 https://expensecalculator-1ca6a.web.app/